 When on holiday in Wales you should experience Welsh foods.
 When here in Wales you may wonder what indeed are local specialities?
 There are several choices, traditional and a wide new world of recently developed local products.
 We love to hear our guests have sampled new tastes and try to suggest where each food may be purchased.

-Bara Brith (traditional welsh foods).
+Bara Brith (traditional Welsh foods).

 This is a form of fruit loaf, it translates as Speckled Bread, though is always referred to as Bara Brith (pronounced as ba-ra br ee th ) as a reference to the dried fruit in it.
 Originally it was a yeast based, bread recipe, but we now see a tea bread variation where the dried fruit is steeped in cold tea overnight.

 Our recommendation though is buy the genuine article from the traditional bakehouse in Saint Fagans Outdoor Museum near Cardiff.
 Eat it thinly sliced with a spread of butter.
 When the loaf is still warm (and very moreish) it is very difficult to cut those wafer thin slices of our childhood!
-The first truly example of not to be missed Welsh foods.
+The first true example of not to be missed Welsh foods.

 If visiting Swansea market, there are a few stalls cooking Welsh cakes.
 So you should sample them whilst warm for an authentic taste.
 The original recipe has sultanas.
 Often variations with jam sandwiched in the middle are available.
 However outlets such as Fabulous Welshcakes at Mermaid Quay in Cardiff Bay have made an art of variations from heart shaped to including ingredients such as nuts, chocolate, lemons or lime!